-Third-year in the Department of Global Studies Yuto TOYOSHIMA DEPT. OF JOURNALISM Journalism is a major that examines the impact of media and communication on our world and future.
+Journalism is a major that examines the impact of media and communication on our world and future.
 The Department of Journalism's Sophia Program for Sustainable Futures offers a unique program that emphasizes the role of journalists and media organizations in shaping a better tomorrow.
 Students will acquire both theoretical knowledge and practical skills in journalism and communication while addressing real-world issues related to sustainable futures.
 Through seminars and a graduation dissertation, students will also develop their critical thinking and analytical abilities.
 If you have a passion for journalism and sustainability, we invite you to join our program.
-CURRICULUM As of AY2023 First-year Second-year Third-year Fourth-year SPSF Common Core Refer to page 3 and 4.
-Specialized Education Compulsory Communication 1 Seminar1 (Media Research) Seminar 2 Seminar 3 Bachelor's Thesis Seminar 4 Electives International Communication 1-2 Mass Media1-2, Reporting g English1-3, Ethics of Mass Communica tion1-2, etc. Language (Japanese / Chinese / French / Spanish) Introduction to G obal Media, Media Research, Global Media Program, etc. ary Learning General Studies Language Refer to page 3 and 4.

-T he Department of Journalism focuses on sustainable futures.
+The Department of Journalism focuses on sustainable futures.
 To achieve the SDGs, we need to share facts and ideas across contexts.
 We will learn about journalism and media communication and their roles in addressing environmental and social issues.
 This program aims to develop students' skills and abilities for sustainable futures.

-Associate Professor Dr. Tomoki KUNIEDA At first, I thought that I couldn't fit in well because of the language and cultural differences, however after two years of study, the diversity and inclusive environment have created a unique academic atmosphere in the department, which helped us work on several problems globally, such as the cross-cultural communication cases.
+Associate Professor Dr. Tomoki KUNIEDA

+At first, I thought that I couldn't fit in well because of the language and cultural differences, however after two years of study, the diversity and inclusive environment have created a unique academic atmosphere in the department, which helped us work on several problems globally, such as the cross-cultural communication cases.
 Through multiple cultural considerations, we found more possible solutions and perspectives on the topic of global warming, sustainable journalism, and world peace cases.
 Also, the globalization process made most social problems more complicated.
 Still, when conducting the team discussion with students from all over the world, we found more possibilities and opportunities.

-Second year in the Department of Journalism Jialin YANG
+The Department of Journalism Jialin YANG

-7

-DEPT. OF
+DEPT. OF MANAGEMENT

-MANAGEMENT

 Business plays a vital role in tackling contemporary societal challenges by developing innovative business models.
 Our mission is to nurture aspiring leaders who can make rational decisions and catalyze transformative shifts in organizations and communities.
 Students sharpen their evidence-based critical and analytical thinking skills through our specialized curriculum across areas such as accounting, entrepreneurship, marketing, organization, and strategy.
 Foreign language and cross-departmental courses, as well as study abroad programs enhance students' transdisciplinary and global communication skills.
 We welcome applicants to join us in identifying problems and finding solutions to create a sustainable future as the next generation of business leaders.

-CURRICULUM